Zapratkyn/webserv/README.md

 - The browser keeps the favicon associated with the url in cache.
 Meaning it will not request it to the server again.
 The same is not true for the stylesheet.

+- A web page opened via a link ending with '/' will modify the root of the next request.
+For instance, if I open localhost:8080/pages and click on a link on the displayed page, the request will be /[link].
+But if I open localhost:8080/pages and click on a link, the next request will use pages/ as a start, giving a request like /pages/[link].
+I believe it is done by the browser.

 ================================

 TO DO :